vladkinoman/just-my-notes/games/game-recommendations.md

 - Soulcalibur 2.

+- Mortal Kombat series according to [Reddit 1](https://www.reddit.com/r/MortalKombat/comments/ap39oc/whats_your_favourite_mortal_kombat_game/?sort=top) and [Reddit 2](https://www.reddit.com/r/MortalKombat/comments/72wjg9/rank_every_mk_game/?sort=top):

-- Mortal Kombat 9 (sometimes MK 11 or just MK).
+  - the best is 9 (sometimes MK 11 or just MK).
+  - Mortal Kombat Deception (and then Armageddon).
+I tried this game.
+It's fun, but you need to grind too much to get cool items.
+Although, these items could be arts or photos which is strange.
+This one has cool modes among among which there is Tetris, and also  The Konquest Mode, which people like.
+  - MK3/UMK3/MKT - best original game.
+  - MK 2.
+  - MKX.
+Mind blowing graphics, a top notch story and awesome new characters, but those in game purchases...

 - The others would be Super Smash Brother Melee and Super Smash Bros 64 (according to [Reddit](https://www.reddit.com/r/AskReddit/comments/459z3g/what_is_the_best_fighting_game_ever/?sort=top).